‘The Young And The Restless’ Recap For Friday, July 6: Victor’s World Comes Crashing Down!

-The Young and the Restless recap for Friday, July 6 bring some significant shocks to Genoa City as Ashley quits Newman Enterprises, Kyle does the unthinkable, and J.T. shows his face.
+The Young and the Restless recap for Friday, July 6, brings some significant shocks to Genoa City as Ashley quits Newman Enterprises, Kyle does the unthinkable, and J.T. shows his face.

 Phyllis (Gina Tognoni) planned a surprise party for Billy (Jason Thompson) aboard “Jaboat.”
 There’s just one small problem.
 Billy lost the company yacht in a poker game, and now the only thing he can do is win it back.
 Summer (Hunter King) filled Billy in on Phyllis’s big plans, so he quickly came up with an excuse that the yacht needed repairs, so she decided to move the party to their place instead.